lachlanwp/Wurqit/tests/README.md

 3. **Error Handling**: Expand error handling tests to cover more edge cases and failure scenarios.

-4. **Mock Refactoring**: Improve the mocking strategy to better handle caching and complex function interactions.
+4. **Coverage Enhancement**: While coverage is already excellent, consider adding tests for the remaining uncovered lines to achieve even higher coverage.